-As the seed germinates and seedlings develop, corn is susceptible to rot and disease that may kill the young plant or leave it stunted and nonproductive.
-Symptoms of seed rot and seedling disease in a field include poor, "skippy" stands and the presence of plants with poor growth that are never able to reach the genetic potential of the variety planted, despite otherwise acceptable management practices.
+As seeds germinate and seedlings develop, corn is susceptible to rot and disease that may kill young plants or leave them stunted and nonproductive.
+Symptoms of seed rot and seedling disease include poor, "skippy" stands and presence of plants with poor growth that never reach the genetic potential of the variety planted, despite acceptable management practices.